 From last few years, Software code quality and security has went from being a “nice to have” to a necessity, and many organizations, including investment banks are making it mandatory to pass static code analysis test, penetration testing and security testing before you deploy your code in production.
 Static analysis tools like findbugs and fortify are getting popular every passing day and more and more companies are making fortify scan mandatory for all new development.
 For those unaware of what static code analysis is, static code analysis is about analysing your source code without executing them to find potential vulnerabilities, bugs and security threats.
 Static code analyser looks for patterns, defined to them as rules, which can cause those security vulnerability or other code quality problems, necessary for production quality code.
 But like every other technology, static analysis has it’s set of advantages and disadvantages, which is also best way to judge any technology.
 Static code analyser are not a new thing, and they are here from long time, but as a senior Java developer or Team lead, you have responsibility to set-up process like automated code analysis, continuous integration, automation testing to keep your project in healthy state and promote best development practices in your team.
 In my opinion, unit testing, code review and static code analysis makes a nice combo, along with continuous integration.
 In this article, we will learn some pros and cons of static code analysis, to let you decide, whether static analysis is important or not.
 I am already convinced with pros, and we are using fortify scanning in all our projects, and have seen benefits of that, but its not all good, its also time consuming.
 When your tool alert you with false positive, you start taking them lightly and then it become habit to treat everything as false positive, which eventually take away all benefits of static code analysis.
 You need to be discipline enough, not to fall on that trap.

 Java allows you to sort your object in natural order by implementing Comparable interface.
 It's one of the fundamental interface of Java API and defined in java.lang package, which means you don't need to implement this unlike its counterpart Comparator, which is defined in java.util package.
 Comparable is used to provide natural order of sorting to objects e.g. numeric order is natural order for numbers, alphabetic order is natural order for String and chronological order is natural for dates.
 Similarly when you define your own objects e.g. Person, sorting it on name sounds natural.
 Similarly for teams, ranking seems their natural orders.
 It all depends how object is looked in their domain.
 By the way, you are not limited to just one order, you can sort objects in any order by using java.util.Comparator, as we have seen in our last article custom sorting in Java.
 Comparable interface defines abstract method compareTo(), you need to override this method to implement natural order sorting of objects in Java.
 This method returns positive if the object, on which you are calling this method is greater than other object, return negative, if this object is less than other and returns zero if both object are equal.
-Several or other classes from Java API relies on this interface for their behaviour, for example Arrays.sort(), Collections.sort() uses this method to sort objects contained in Array and Collection in their natural order.
+Several or other classes from Java API relies on this interface for their behavior, for example Arrays.sort(), Collections.sort() uses this method to sort objects contained in Array and Collection in their natural order.
 Similarly SortedSet and SortedMap implementation e.g. TreeSet and TreeMap also uses compareTo() method to keep their elements sorted.
 I have earlier shared some tips to override compareTo() method, which is also worth looking if you are implementing Comparable interface.
 In this article, we will see a simple example of Java Comparable interface, to sort objects in their natural order.

 Difference between Association, Composition and Aggregation in Java, UML and Object Oriented Programming